Code of Conduct for Clubs and Organizations

 - Maintain at least five or more currently enrolled Shepherd University students.
 Student groups may have non-student members as part of the student organization but these non-student members are not considered voting members nor may they serve in an official capacity on behalf of the organization.

-- Update organization information, including officer and advisor contact information each academic year with the director of student activities and leadership and/or the Greek Affairs Office annually by completing the registration renewal form on Ram Pulse no later than the second Friday of the fall semester.
+- Update organization information, including officer and advisor contact information each academic year with the Director of Student Activities and Leadership and/or the Office of Fraternity and Sorority Life annually by completing the registration renewal form on Ram Pulse no later than the second Friday of the fall semester.
 (Contact information on these forms may be shared with the Student Government Association and listed on the Shepherd University website).

 - Hold meetings regularly (at least once a semester).